dungmanh88/system/configs/bind/create-zone.md

              604800 )   ; Negative Cache TTL

 @ IN NS ns1.lab.local.
+@ IN MX 10 aspmx.l.lab.local.
-@ IN MX 0 mail.lab.local.
+@ IN MX 20 alt1.aspmx.l.lab.local.
+mail IN CNAME  smtp

+smtp IN A xx.xx.xx.xx
+smtp IN A yy.yy.yy.yy

 ns1 IN A xx.xx.xx.xx

+aspmx.l IN A xx.xx.xx.xx
-mail IN A yy.yy.yy.yy
+alt1.aspmx.l IN A yy.yy.yy.yy

+postfixadmin IN A xx.xx.xx.xx
 ```

 systemctl restart named